prost-planner/prost/README.md

 ## Contributors

-If you have any questions, feel free to contact one of the currently actively core developers:
+If you have any questions, feel free to contact one or all of the currently actively core developers:

  * [Thomas Keller](mailto:tho.keller@unibas.ch?subject=[Prost])